nordeim/The-Scent-oa5/docs/prompt_to_fix_10.md

 Please carefully review the "diff" command output comparing the newly generated `js/man.js` against the original version shared earlier. using line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
 Do a very detailed comparison and analysis before giving your conclusion.

 ---
+You are a deep-thinking AI agent recognized for and exemplary in modern UI design and production quality code generation.
+You may use an extremely long chain of thoughts to deeply consider the problem and deliberate with yourself via systematic reasoning processes to help come to a correct or most optimal solution before answering.
+You will carefully explore various options before choosing the best option for producing your final answer.
+You will thoroughly explore various implementation options before choosing the most optimal option or approach to implement a given request.
+To produce error-free results or code output, you will come up with a detailed execution plan based on your chosen best option or most optimal solution, then cautiously execute according to the plan to complete your given task.
+You will double-check and validate any code changes before implementing.
+You should enclose your thoughts and internal monologue inside <think> </think> tags, and then provide your solution or response to the problem.
+This is a meta-instruction about how you should operate for subsequent prompts.

+Carefully review the attached `diff` output comparing the `-new` version of `js/main.js` versus the original version attached as `main-orig.js`.
+The `diff` output shows that the previous `js/main.js-new` may be missing large chunks of functionality compared to the original `js/main.js`, which corresponds to `main-orig.js`.

+You will now provide the complete, corrected `js/main.js`, using the version from `main-orig.js` as the base and applying the necessary fixes:

+You will now meticulously compared `js/main.js-orig` (from `main-orig.js`) with the `js/main.js-new` from the diff output.
+You will use `js/main.js-orig` as the definitive base and re-apply only the necessary targeted fixes for the recommended fixes.
+Do not make up the content of the relevant files from scratch.

+---
+Please carefully review the "diff" command output attached comparing the newly generated `js/man.js-new` (v2) against the original version shared earlier as `main-orig.js`.
+You will use line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
+Do a very detailed comparison and analysis before giving your conclusion.

+---
+You stopped half way through generating the new complete and updated version of `views/account/profile.php` (see below).
+Please continue to generate the complete and updated version of the remaining files according to you earlier plan - start from generating the complete and updated version of `views/account/profile.php` again.

+---
+please carefully review the following "diff" command output comparing the newly generated version of `js/main.js` against the original version to confirm that the following recommended fixes have been applied correctly.
+Use the attached `main-orig.js` as the base to generate a complete and updated version of main.js, do not make up the file.
+You need to double check your new version to make sure that no other features and functions are accidentally left out (omitted) in your generated version.
+You will use line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
+Do a very detailed comparison and analysis before giving your conclusion.
+Create a new complete updated `js/main.js` to add back other features or functions in the original version.

+---
+Please carefully review the following "diff" command output comparing your newly generated `js/main.js` (v2) against the original version shared earlier.
+Do a line-by-line comparison to validate the changes and to confirm that no original features or functions have been accidentally left out (omitted) in your newly generated version.

+---
 Your newly generated `js/main.js` is much smaller than the original version enclosed in `content_of_code_files_3.md` shared earlier.
 Please carefully review the "diff" command output attached comparing the newly generated `js/man.js` against the original version shared earlier.
 You will use line-by-line comparison to confirm that the necessary changes have been merged successfully in the new version, while not accidentally omitting other features and functions in the original version of `js/main.js`.
 Do a very detailed comparison and analysis before giving your conclusion.
 Create a new complete updated `js/main.js` to add back other features or functions in the original version.

 Help me to create a sql script to make the necessary changes to the `orders` table.
 The existing database schema for the `orders` table: